ZwickyTransientFacility/simsurvey/docs/index.rst

 simsurvey
 =========

-simsurvey is a Python library for simulating the lightcurve obtained by a astronomical transient survey.
+simsurvey is a Python package for simulating the lightcurves obtained by an astronomical transient survey.

 .. toctree::
    :maxdepth: 1